-Schultes' C. indica classification ended up having a huge impact on the development of our modern-day indica/sativa taxonomy, tying the indica variety to a distinct geographic origin.
+Schultes' C. indica classification ended up having a huge impact on the development of modern-day cannabis taxonomy, tying the indica variety to a distinct geographic origin.
 This would later be emulated by Florida State University biologist Loran C. Anderson, who designated Afghan plants as C. indica and Indian plants as C. sativa.

-What's the difference between sativa and indica?
+What's the difference between indica plants and sativa plants?

-Sativa plants have longer flowering cycles, fare better in warm climates with long seasons, and usually grow taller with light-green, narrow leaves.
-In the wild, indica THC tends to be more highly-concentrated than THC in sativa strains.
+Sativa plants tend to have longer flowering cycles, fare better in warm climates with long cultivation seasons, and usually grow taller with light-green, narrow leaves.
+Popular sativa strains include Jack Herer, Durban Poison, Green Crack, and Sour Diesel.

 What are the effects of indica strains?

-Within the cannabis community, indica plants are often characterized as having sedative effects, which typically lead to an intense body high, while sativas are thought to be uplifting and produce more of a head high.
-Dr. Ethan Russo, a psychopharmacology researcher and board-certified neurologist on the forefront of cannabinoid research, explained in an interview published in the journal Cannabis and Cannabinoid Research, that “the sativa/indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility.”
-In reality, the effects of cannabis are based on the unique chemical profiles of each variety rather than a genetic lineage.
+In an interview published in the journal Cannabis and Cannabinoid Research, Dr. Ethan Russo, a psychopharmacology researcher and board-certified neurologist on the forefront of cannabinoid research, explained, “the sativa/indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility.”
+In reality, the effects of marijuana are based on the unique chemical profiles of each variety rather than a genetic lineage.

 For example, a landrace cultivar with indica lineage grown in a new environment could potentially produce a unique chemical profile that would cause uplifting effects.

 Furthermore, cannabis effects have more to do with the makeup of a user's individual endocannabinoid system than a plant's genetic lineage.
-Individuals may have different experiences based on the way their endocannabinoid system reacts to consuming a given cannabis plant.
+Individuals may have different experiences based on the way their endocannabinoid system reacts to consuming a given marijuana plant.
 One user may report an indica-like effect from a plant with indica lineage while another will report an uplifting sativa-like effect from the same plant.

-As Dr. Ethan Russo explains, the reason most indica strains are associated with feelings of sedation has more to do with the concentration of the terpene myrcene than it does the cannabinoid content or the structure of the plant.
+As Dr. Ethan Russo explained, the reason most indica strains are associated with feelings of sedation has more to do with the concentration of the terpene myrcene than it does the cannabinoid content or the structure of the plant.